-The submitted details for accessing the proposed 81 houses are in accordance with these established principles of the means of accessing the housing development of 525 houses.
+The submitted details for accessing the proposed 240 residential units are in accordance with these established principles of the means of accessing the housing development of 525 houses.

 The Council's Road Services raise no objection to the submitted details.
 They do however make recommendations on the standards of provision.